 The Mundelein Food Revolution is a movement to try to revolutionize the way we eat.
 We all enjoy a splurge once in a while, but eating healthy and clean regularly, makes you feel better, have more energy, and is good for your body and mind.
 Lindsey is an ambassador for the food revolution here in Mundelein and has organized a FREE community picnic to celebrate all things healthy.
 Want details?
 Check it out:

-Diamond Lake Sports Complex located at 26630 IL Rt.
-60/83, from
+Diamond Lake Sports Complex, 26630 IL Rt.
+60/83, Mundelein

-There will be music, games, crafts and activities for all to participate in.
+There will be music, games, crafts, and activities for all to participate in.
 Families are invited to come and enjoy the fun!
-Pack your own picnic basket full of healthy, wholesome food, and join other local residents at this special event along with Village Homesteading Mundelein, Little Lake County, Whole Foods Kildeer, and the Greater Libertyville Mundelein Junior Chamber.
+Pack your own picnic basket full of healthy, wholesome food, and join other local residents at this special event along with Village Homesteading Mundelein, Little Lake County, Whole Foods Kildeer, and The Greater Libertyville Mundelein Junior Chamber.
 You can check out the event web page here to get more details.
 Make sure you RSVP, as they want to know how many to expect.

 Want to learn more about the food revolution?
-Check out the main web page, “like” the local Mundelein Food Revolution Facebook page, or check out Lindsey’s own personal blog, all of which will help you to keep up with informative articles, delicious, healthy recipes, event updates and information about how you can make a difference.
+Check out the main web page, “like” the local Mundelein Food Revolution Facebook page, or check out Lindsey’s own personal blog, all of which will help you to keep up with informative articles, delicious, healthy recipes, event updates, and information about how you can make a difference.

-Together we can bring back real food and educate our children so they can live longer, healthier lives!
+Together we can bring back real food and educate our children so they can live longer healthier lives!